spyoungtech/pyclip/README.md

 ### Linux

-Linux requires `xclip` or `xsel` to work.
-Install with your package manager, e.g. `sudo apt install ...`
+Linux requires `xclip` to work (which means you must also use X).
+Install with your package manager, e.g. `sudo apt install xclip`